 If your club would like to look further into how they could make their venue more accessible then this Access for All: Opening Doors guide from the Activity Alliance (Formerly English Federation of Disability Sport) and Sport England is a great first read.

 Being physically active has many health and wellbeing benefits, both physically and mentally for everyone.

 The Activity Alliance have provided this Be Active Guidance for people living with an impairment or health condition.
 It provides advice on things like why you should get more active, how you could get more active and what you should do.

 Disability Rights UK have also published Doing Sport Differently – A guide to exercise and fitness for people living with disability or health conditions

-If you would like more information or resources, or another document, article or research piece that you have read and found useful to be added to the page, please contact Emily Rodbourne with the details: firstname.lastname@example.org or 01530 454755.
+If you would like more information or resources, or another document, article or research piece that you have read and found useful to be added to this page, please contact Emily Rodbourne with the details: email@example.com or 01530 454755.

 Last updated: Mon 1 February, 2021 @ 12:49